open-voice-interoperability/docs-archived/technical-committee-meeting-agenda.md

 - Report from the Architecture Work Group (15 minutes) - J. Larson
 - Report from the VRS Work Group (15 minutes) - M. Brinas-Dobrowski
 - Review of actions, next steps (5 minutes) -- D. Cundiff

+# 2020-10-02
+- Antitrust statement and notice of recording (1 minute) -- J. Stine
+- Review of the agenda, purpose of and expectations for the meeting (5 minutes) -- D. Cundiff
+- OVN Update:  membership update, communications (5 minutes) -- J. Stine
+- Milestone review-reminders (5 minutes) -- J. Stine
+- Report from the Privacy-Security Work Group (15 minutes) -- M. Frazzini
+- Report from the Architecture Work Group (15 minutes) - J. Larson
+- Report from the VRS Work Group (15 minutes) - M. Brinas-Dobrowski
+- Review of actions, next steps (5 minutes) -- D. Cundiff